 All students who plan to graduate with a degree from Centenary are required to complete a Candidate for Degree Application Form in the Registrar's Office.
 This form must be completed a minimum of one semester prior to their anticipated graduation.
-For example: Candidates who plan to complete their course of study in December must have filed the above form with the Registrar's Office by the end of September; candidates who plan to complete their course of study by either May or September must have filed the above form with the Registrar's Office by the beginning of December.
 Students should check the Academic Calendar for the exact deadline dates for filing.